Although not a famous vegan paradise like Taipei, Kaohsiung has its unique and high quality offering in terms of vegan food.

 Takoyaki which usually is made with octopus, is created with oyster mushroom to mimic the texture.
-The mixed flavor plate comes with a few different flavor toppings.
+The mixed flavour plate comes with a few different flavour toppings.

 One thing that’s not as great is the use of plastic.
 Fork, spoon and chopsticks are all one-use.
 And they only have plastic bottled drinks available.